roura356a/csk/intl.en-US/Best Practices/Migrate applications from a Swarm cluster to a Kubernetes cluster/Swarm cluster to Kubernetes Cluster features comparison/Network configurations for deploying an application from an image.md

     ![Advanced](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5546858951/p35379.png)

 2. Select **Node Port** from the **Type** drop-down list.
-For more information, see [Use a Deployment to create a stateless application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a Deployment to create a stateless application.md).
+For more information, see [Create a stateless application by using a Deployment](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a stateless application by using a Deployment.md).

     ![Node Port](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4546858951/p35381.png)